GET DISTRIBUTION FOR YOUR FILM

 - Understanding your position in the market

-- Creating buzz through limited theatrical release
+- Creating buzz through a limited theatrical release

 - Launching digital and social campaigns